Contents

 Project Scope

 The project had to meet sector-specific and very strict safety regulations, especially in worker tracking and safety.
-Main requirements based on which all safety rules are defined were as follows; ensuring only authorized workers were in restricted areas, not exceeding the number of workers in specific areas (which change constantly with the movement of workers and construction itself), ensuring all workers followed directions, and being able to react quickly in potential cases of emergency.
+The Main requirements based on which all safety rules are defined were as follows; ensuring only authorized workers were in restricted areas, not exceeding the number of workers in specific areas (which change constantly with the movement of workers and construction itself), ensuring all workers followed directions, and being able to react quickly in potential cases of emergency.

 The group needed the system to minimize collision risks between employees and the TBM, as well as equipment moving on rails.
 Thus, the need for a customized system for safety management within the challenging environment required an innovative solution.